The Alinyu

 strange being came to the mountains where Grüge kept his ill-gotten

 horde.
-He rode tall on a barded, black horse, clad from head
+He rode tall on a barded, black horse, clad from head to toe in

 brilliant armor that gleamed in Sol’s light.
-Even dismounted,
+Even dismounted, he towered

 above the tallest elf.
-Strange and silent, he carried only a
+Strange and silent, he carried only a shield and a

 massive sword, nearly as tall as himself, up the mountain toward Grüge’s

 lair.
-Orcs and trolls, wolves and worgs fell before his great
+Orcs and trolls, wolves and worgs fell before his great sword and

 beat uselessly against his shield.
-His strength was unheard-of,
+His strength was unheard-of, and soon

-the orcs and their creations called this silent and deadly creature
+the orcs and their creations called this silent and deadly creature the

 Klar-cil (KLAR-SIEL), the Silver Demon.
 He did not sleep, they

-whispered to each other, nor rest nor eat anything but the blood of
+whispered to each other, nor rest nor eat anything but the blood of his

 enemies.
 The news whispered between orcs slipped into the ears of their